MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

 If your 3D model is extremely complex and you're having performance issues, you can optimize it with the Simplify tool.
 The Simplify tool provides a wide range of options for simplifying your models to different levels, including internal part removal, small part removal, defeaturing and more.
 [Learn more about using the Simplify tool](https://help.solidworks.com/2018/English/SolidWorks/sldworks/t_simplifying_parts.htm).

+To remove features with the Simplify tool:

+1. Access the Simplify tool, select **Tools > Find/Modify > Simplify**.

+   SCREEN SHOT GOES HERE: solidworks-simplify-tool

+2. Choose from the following options:

+   - **Features**.
+Decide which features you want to search for.
+Select fillets, chamfers, and holes as these features create lots of polygons when transcoded.

+   - **Feature Parameter or Volume Based.**  When you select the **Feature Parameter** option, SolidWorks selects objects whose parameters (such as “Fillet Radius”) are smaller than the simplification factor.
+When you select the **Volume Based** option, SolidWorks selects objects if the feature volume is less than the volume of a part times the value in the **Simplification factor** field.
+Either method works fine.
+Selecting the **Volume Based** option and entering a value of 0.1 for the **Simplification factor** field will give you a great first pass.
+If you don’t find many objects, increase the **Simplification factor** value and try again.
+Select **Find Now** to see the results.

+      SCREEN SHOT GOES HERE: solidworks-simplify-features

+3. Select the **All** check box, and then select **Suppress**.

+   SCREEN SHOT GOES HERE: solidworks-suppress

+   The features you select are removed from your model.
+If you discover that features of your model were removed that you wish to keep, you can undo the process.
+Clear the **All** check box, and then select just the items you want to remove.